 FURNITURE & EQUIPMENT

 All furniture and equipment that is purchased or otherwise acquired by Together!
-2012 CIC must be risk-assessed as being suitable, safe and appropriate for the intended use.
-Regular checks must be made to ensure that furniture and equipment remains in safe condition, and appropriate for any changes in use that may have take place.
-Electrical equipment must be inspected annually and bear the appropriate label confirming this.
+2012 CIC must be risk-assessed as being suitable, safe and appropriate for the intended use, whether this is within the home or secure storage.
+Regular checks must be made by Team members to ensure that any furniture and equipment provided for them remains in safe condition, and appropriate for any changes in use that may have take place.

 RECORDING & REPORTING